 Hudson Highlands State Park might just be one of the best state parks in NY where you can test your hiking skills.

-Just follow the Hudson River 50 miles north from NYC, and you’ll find yourself amidst roughly 7,400 acres of land that is mostly undeveloped preserve.
+Just follow the Hudson River 50 miles north from NYC, near Cold Spring, and you’ll find yourself amidst roughly 7,400 acres of land that is mostly undeveloped preserve.

 Once here, traverse your way across 70 miles of trails that range in difficulty from easy to super challenging.